In Person Training: Covid precautions

 Jeannette Harroun, LMFT, RPT is a Marriage and Family Therapist and Registered Play Therapist.
 She has a private practice in Lafayette, CA where she provides psychotherapy and individual consultation and supervision.
 Her approach to therapy is described as positive, warm and playful.
 She works with children, teens and parents in addressing a variety of concerns including self-regulation, self-esteem, attachment, tantrums and impulsivity, parenting/co-parenting/blended family issues, anxiety, depression, school and motivational issues, trauma, and divorce.
 She is currently a collaborative supervisor for the Wright Institute and has been an adjunct faculty member with the University of Phoenix and a workshop provider with John F. Kennedy University.

-- Identify three benefits of play therapy
+- Identify three benefits of using play/expressive arts therapy

-- Identify three play therapy interventions that can help clients increase self-regulation skills
+- Identify three play therapy interventions that can help clients increase self-regulation skills.

 QUESTIONS About the training: Contact Jeannette at 925-890-7478 or email@example.com